gampa-anupama/TinyThinker/README.md

 cd TinyThinker

 2. Frontend Setup (React)
-bash
+- bash
-Copy
+- Copy
-Edit
+- Edit
-cd frontend
+- cd frontend
-npm install
+- npm install
-npm start
+- npm start

 4. Backend Setup (Node.js)

-bash
-Copy
-Edit
-cd ../server
+- cd ../server
-npm install
+- npm install
-node index.js
+- node index.js

 6. PDF Parser Setup (Flask)
 bash
 Copy
 Edit
-cd ../pdf-parser
+- cd ../pdf-parser
-pip install flask pymupdf
+- pip install flask pymupdf

 python app.py
 Make sure Python 3 and pip are installed on your system.

 # Dependencies
-Frontend
+- Frontend
-react
+- react
-react-router-dom
+- react-router-dom
-axios
+- axios
-react-pdf
+- react-pdf
-framer-motion
+- framer-motion
-tailwindcss
-react-icons
+- react-icons
-react-slick
+- react-slick
-slick-carousel
+- slick-carousel
-swiper
+- swiper

 Backend
-express
+- express
-axios
+- axios
-cors
+- cors
-multer
+- multer
-express-fileupload
+- express-fileupload
-PDF Parser (Python)
+- PDF Parser (Python)

 flask
-pymupdf (fitz)
+- pymupdf (fitz)

 # How It Works
-User uploads a PDF via the frontend
+- User uploads a PDF via the frontend
-The PDF is sent to the Flask parser, which extracts raw text The Node.js backend formats the prompt using the text and sends it to an LLM (e.g., TinyLlama) The response is returned and displayed in the chat interface
+- The PDF is sent to the Flask parser, which extracts raw text
+- The Node.js backend formats the prompt using the text and sends it to an LLM (e.g., TinyLlama)

-# License
-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.
+- The response is returned and displayed in the chat interface

 # Author
 Developed by Anupama G